e-meyer/frontend-mentor/README.md

 ### :scroll: **Why are you doing this?**

+Basically, to improve my web development skills.
 I've always liked building websites, but have always done that using wordpress.
-To start learning web development, learning HTML and CSS properly seems to be the first step.
+To start learning web development, understanding HTML and CSS properly seems to be the first step.
 The experience metric on the website is very helpful when it comes to getting a grasp of new things and it also gives you ideas on what to build, so I don't see why it would be a bad idea to try it on.

-### 👩‍💻 **Languages**
+### 👩‍💻 **Technologies**
 <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />
 <img src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white" />
 <img src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E"/>